dynamsoft-docs/barcode-reader-docs/performance/speed.md

 * let DBR find the region based on the colour/grayscale distribution of different parts of the image, this is controlled by the parameter [RegionPredetectionModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/region-predetection-modes.html#regionpredetectionmodes).

+**Recommendation**

+* Set a region manually if the barcode(s) to read can always be located there.

 > NOTE
 >
-> With a template, DBR supports defining multiple zones on one image, so even if you want to scan multiple barcodes scattered on one image, you can still speed things up by delimitting the ROIs.
+> * With a template, DBR supports defining multiple zones on one image, so even if you want to scan multiple barcodes scattered on one image, you can still speed things up by delimitting the ROIs.
-> If the region is certain and can be defined manually, using the first way can save more time than the second because region predetection usually invovles processing of multiple zones and chances are only only one of these zones has the intended barcode.
+> * If the region is certain and can be defined manually, using the first way can save more time than the second because region predetection usually invovles processing of multiple zones and chances are only one of these zones has the intended barcode.

-**Recommendation**

-* Set a region manually if the barcode(s) to read can always be located there.
+> * When reading barcodes from a video input, DCE can define the scan region itself.
+In this case, DBR no longer needs to specify a region.
+Read more on [Optimize frames from a video input](#optimize-frames-from-a-video-input).

 <!--NOTE